The Color Images on

 Anticyclonic White Oval AW05.
 The white oval AW05 in recent days has taken on a different appearance.
 In the above image white oval AW05 can be seen to have a double lobed morphology contrary to it's nearly circular morphology previously.
 AW05 is the white oval just below and to the right of the GRS.
 This image was taken from Houston Texas on March 15th 2003 with a C14 and ST5 CCD.

 Jupiter's South South Temperate Belt (SSTB) Anticyclonic White Ovals.
 In the above image, a string of long lived ovals occupy the area at about 40 degrees S. latitude.
 In March 2002 a merging event took place between two of the white ovals.
 This was the first time such an event was witnessed directly for Jovian anticyclonic vortices located at this latitude.
-A discription of the merger can be read here and an image of the event can be seen here.
+An image of the event can be seen here.
 The above images were taken with a C14 and ST5 on January 18th 2003 from Houston Texas.

 Jupiter Near Opposition.
 Jupiter reached it's opposite point from the Sun relative to the Earth on February 2nd 2003.
 At this time the shadow transits of Jupiter's moons are nearly directly behind the transiting moon's disk.
 In this image Io can be seen just exiting the disk of Jupiter and it's shadow can be seen nearly directly behind it.
 Image taken February 1st 2003 with a C14 and ST5 CCD from Houston Texas.